HaykTarkhanyan/ml-python/Digit_classifier/README.md

 **Data description**

-Dataset is in data folder it contains 42.000 train images and 28.000 images for test images are 28x28 grayscale images taken from MNIST dataset
+Dataset is in data folder it contains 42.000 train images and 28.000 for test images are 28x28 grayscale images taken from MNIST dataset